Naked Fury

-Naked Fury is a 1959 British crime thriller directed by Charles Saunders.
-In the United States, it was re-titled The Pleasure Lovers.
+Naked Fury (U.S. title: The Pleasure Lovers) is a 1959 British second feature ('B') crime thriller directed by Charles Saunders and starring Reed De Rouen, Kenneth Cope and Leigh Madison.
+It was written by Guido Coen and Brock Williams.

-Synopsis
+Plot

 Four criminals attack a night watchman while robbing a warehouse.
 After kidnapping the daughter of their victim, they hide.
 One of the robbers falls for their hostage, leading to tension between the thieves, especially when the night watchman succumbs to his injuries.